 Then, use this liquid as part of your braising liquid.
 You will not be sorry that you did - what it takes up in time, it more than makes up for in flavor and "Wow Factor."

 The Fix, Part 2: Don't Use Water for Braising

 Water is known as the universal solvent.
-As such, water will certainly suffice to draw out flavors in the meat and break down the connective tissues.
+As such, water will undoubtedly suffice to draw out flavors in the meat and break down the connective tissues.

-Braises are often aided by an acidic element in the liquid, so good choices are wine, tomato juice, beef or chicken stock, beer or any harmonious combination of two or more of these liquids.
-I generally advise balancing wine or beer with a stock to keep the flavors well rounded.
+An acidic element often aid braises in the liquid, so good choices are wine, tomato juice, beef or chicken stock, beer, or any harmonious combination of two or more liquids.
+I recommend balancing wine or beer with stock to keep the flavors well-rounded.

 Or even stock and cream of mushroom soup?
 A braise is supposed to be complex, so never pass up an opportunity to add extra flavor!